3bdrahman/Self-driving-car/README.md

 - this problem can be fixed with parallelization ie having many instances of the car and a lot of scenarios.

 ![](2.00.gif)

+### Next step: build Neural Network Visualizer
+- create a new canvas to demenstrate how the network functions
+- build visualizer class that draws a given network on specified canvas
+- It has 2 main functions : 1- drawLevel : draws specified level of the network: inputs , outputs, weights, biases.
+                            2- drawNetwork: uses drawLevel iteratively to draw the whole network